 Wrist and Grip Strength

 There is lateral flexion of the wrists during the swing, but even if there wasn’t, you would still need strong wrists to maintain a solid straight wrist when required.
 If you’re experiencing wrist issues it might be time to start looking at strengthening them.
 If you can’t hold on to the club while swinging, or it almost feels like you can’t, it will show in the power you will generate, as it won’t be as forceful as one would swing with strong wrists and grip.
-Kettlebells are great for grip and wrist strength due to the nature of its design.
+Kettlebells are great for grip and wrist strength due to the nature of their design.
 There are also plenty of exercises to focus on just wrist strength and isolation training.

 Balance and Coordination

 Without a doubt, you don’t just need strength, rotation, flexibility, and mobility, you also need balance and coordination, without it you might hit a couple of inches too low, too high, or miss the ball altogether.
 Due to the fact that the kettlebell can challenge the athlete from every plane imaginable, the kettlebell is one of the best exercise tools to work with.
 And I’m not just saying that because I’m biased, you name me any other exercise tool that allows you to swing it, circle it around the body, create a figure eight and juggle it!?.

 In summary, if you’re a golfer, then you want to train with kettlebells to increase your cardio, endurance, strength, power, and rotational plus overall mobility.
 Your cardio and endurance to be able to last the full rounds, your strength and power to hit the ball further, to hit more accurately, and most importantly, to feel like it was a breeze at the end of a tough game.

 Last but not least, train to strengthen muscles that safely accelerate and decelerate the powerful golf swing movements.
 One-dimensional bodybuilding-type workouts aren’t going to cut it.
 Kettlebells are also amazing tools to build grip strength so you can hit harder without fear of letting go of the golf club.

 As always, your feedback below or on this Facebook post here.